ELEMENTARY PRogram (6-12y)

 She has worked for a few schools in Delhi previously.
 She helped establish the primary environment for a new Montessori school in Thailand and worked there for 2 years prior to returning back to India and joining Sketches Team.

-A mother of a daughter, Shalini is deeply invested in the Montessori philosophy and method of education and this is not just a profession for her but her chosen way of life.
+A mother of two children, Shalini is deeply invested in the Montessori philosophy and method of education and this is not just a profession for her but her chosen way of life.